-- 1. In the administration interface, go to section Definitions $\rightarrow$ Time ranges. - 2.
+- 1. In the administration interface, go to section Definitions \rightarrow Time ranges. - 2.
 Add three new time ranges.
 Two ranges will be of the daily time Lunch break and Working Hours.
-Both ranges will be valid on weekdays. - 3.
-The third range will be absolute.
+Both ranges will be valid on weekdays. - The third range will be absolute.
 Add the first public holiday when creating the range.
-Add also other public holidays and do not forget to add them into the existing group Holidays (see figure 1).
+Add also other public holidays and do not forget to add them into the existing group Holidays.